boomhub/design/DESCRIPTION.md

 earning based on their merit as perceived by people using the fruits of their work.
 It allows creators to focus on what they do best (programming, writing, design) and not have to engage in marketing or promotion of their work or seek employment, although it doesn't exclude that either.

 It also encourages developers to build more modular and reusable code - the more projects use your libraries as dependencies, the greater the probability of receiving donations.

-Some people assume that accepting donations is an act of 'extending the hand' or 'begging', while a deeper analysis reveals that in this case it's actually a sound thing to do, because people who donate are benefiting (sometimes greatly) from the developer's work and it's morally just to be rewarded for that contribution, even though financial gain was not the primary goal.
-Another aspect is that making a donation for a good cause (or an interesting project) brings feelings of satisfaction and social inclusion to people who make the donation.

 ###Legal entity